GrammaTech/gtirb-vscode/README.md

 - HOST is the server IP address, the default is 127.0.0.1
 - PORT is the TCP port, the default is 3036
 - Default logging is to report errors, use verbose or very-verbose for additional levels of logging.

+*NOTE* VSCode records user configuration settings in a file that persists, even when extensions are uninstalled.
+You may need to edit this file to reset the GTIRB Server host configuration.
+The path to this file depends on your host OS and version, some possibilities are:
+- Linux: $HOME/.config/Code/User/settings/json
+- Windows: C:\Users\%USERNAME%\AppData\Roaming\Code\User\Settings.json